-If this month was your last installment on your bond, what would you do with the extra cash next month?
+If this month was your last instalment on your bond, what would you do with the extra cash next month?

 Save for retirement?
 Go on holiday?